AllAboutLaw/allaboutlaw.github.io/_posts/2022-05-01-ai-is-everywhere.md

  - big data
  - deep learning
  - data privacy
+excerpt: It is a concept that is developing rapidly and we cannot predict where it will stop.
+This creates question marks in minds and causes various things to be written about it, from engineering to law.
+Even in literature, various stories and horror novels have been written about it.
+Unfortunately, we didn't talk about novels in this article.
+I'm planning to make a series about this topic because there are so many things to talk about it.
+After all, AI is everywhere.
 comments: false
 ---
 For centuries, people have wanted machines that could act and think like themselves.
 In the 1600s, Gottfried Wilhelm Leibniz was a pioneer in the field of mechanical calculators.
 He was the first to describe a pinwheel calculator in 1685 and invented the Leibniz wheel, used in the arithmometer, the first mass-produced mechanical calculator.
 In 1950, English mathematician Alan Turing, wondering if a machine could think, asked the famous question: "How can we tell if a machine is thinking?"
 The field of modern artificial intelligence began to take shape soon after, in 1956, when a group of Dartmouth University scientists predicted that a machine as intelligent as humans could be built in the next generation.